In the Family Module, double-click an existing insurance plan.

 If Initial Plus Periodic is the claim type, the following fields are also editable.

 Subscriber ID: Required and cannot be blank.
-The SSN entered on the Edit Patient Information: Other Tab is automatically used as the ID, but it can be manually changed.
 If the patient has Medicaid, use the Medicaid ID number, then also fill in the Medicaid ID on the Edit Patient Information window.

 Effective Dates: Only used when adding a waiting period to benefits, otherwise this is mostly informational.
 The end date does not terminate the plan; you must drop a plan to not use it.
 Set benefit renewal dates (calendar year or service year) in the Benefit Information section.